HOME PAGE SEARCH

 Ciliate: Fringed on the margins with hairs.
 These hairs are sometimes very important in distinguishing among species.
 Usually the cilia can best be seen with a 10x hand lens.
 See Monardella odoratissima and Asters.

 Cladistics: A widely accepted recent phylogenetic method for classifying.
 It makes assumptions about the primitiveness of a group of plants' characteristics and represents these in a branching diagram (a cladogram).
 Other cladograms are drawn based on other assumptions about primitiveness of characteristics.
 Through the process of: "if this, then this, but not that" and by working with probability theories, it is believed that cladistics will lead to an understanding of which characteristics are most primitive and which evolved.
 It is believed that cladistics will produce a more accurate classification of plants.
-Click to read more about cladistics: in the Utah Native Plant Society newsletter and on the Missouri Botanical Garden web site.
+Click to read more about cladistics: in the Utah Native Plant Society newsletter, on the Missouri Botanical Garden web site, and in Wikipedia.

 Colorado Plateau: See Four Corners.

 Common Name: A name given to a plant by anyone in any language for any reason.
 See Plant Names for a discussion of why we should use scientific, not common names, how scientific names are arrived at, a brief history of the development of scientific names, why scientific names change, etc. Very interesting.

 Corolla: The collective name for all the petals of a flower.